matuzo/matuzoat/src/blog/improving-the-keyboard-accessibility-of-codepen-embeds.md

 ---
-title: Improving the keyboard accessibility of CodePen Embeds
+title: Improving the keyboard accessibility of CodePen Embeds.
 metadescription: >-
   Improving the keyboard accessibility of CodePen Embeds by adding custom focus styles and in-page skip links.